The moduli of annuli in random conformal geometry: Introduction

 In Section~\ref{sec:LCFT} we give a characterization of $\LF_\tau$.
 In Section~\ref{sec:LF-PFN} we prove Theorems~\ref{thm:GMC-ratio} and~\ref{thm:KPZ}.
 In Section~\ref{sec:QA} we carry out the two-step strategy outlined below~\eqref{eq:KPZ} to prove Theorem~\ref{thm:QAconj}.
 In Section~\ref{sec:CLE} we prove results for CLE from Section~\ref{subsec:intro-CLE}.
 In Section~\ref{sec:BA} we prove Theorem~\ref{thm:BAconj} using the same two-step strategy, which implies Theorem~\ref{thm:BA-mod}.
 In Section~\ref{sec:SAP} we prove Theorem~\ref{thm-werner-partition}.

-\textbf{Acknowledgements.} We thank Baojun Wu for communicating with us his concurrent work~\cite{Wu22}. \xin{We thank Jesper Jacobsen and Hubert Saleur for very helpful feedback on an earlier version of this paper.} M.A. was partially supported by NSF grant DMS-1712862.
-G.R. was supported by an NSF mathematical sciences postdoctoral research fellowship, NSF Grant DMS-1902804.
-X.S.\ was supported by the NSF grant DMS-2027986 and the NSF Career award 2046514.
+\textbf{Acknowledgements.} We thank Baojun Wu for communicating with us his work~\cite{Wu22}. {We thank Jesper Jacobsen and Hubert Saleur for useful comments on an earlier version of this paper.} M.A. was partially supported by NSF grant DMS-1712862 and by the Simons Foundation as a Junior Fellow at the Simons Society of Fellows.
+G.R.\ was supported by an NSF mathematical sciences postdoctoral research fellowship, NSF Grant DMS-1902804, and a fellowship from the Institute for Advanced Study (IAS) at Princeton.
+X.S.\ was partially supported by the NSF Career award 2046514, a start-up grant from the University of Pennsylvania, and a fellowship from IAS.